 Students are introduced to the legal system, the nature of legal reasoning and the roles of judges, juries, legislatures and others in shaping the law.

 Offered: Fall, Spring.

+POL 245 - Gender and Global Politics (4)

+Students explore gender and politics by learning about global trends and building knowledge about specific regions/countries.
+Topics include women’s political and economic participation, social movements, and gender and war.
+Students cannot get credit for both POL 245 and GEND 245.

+Offered: Spring (odd years).

 POL 262 - Power and Community (4)